iTwin/bis-schemas/Domains/2-DisciplinePhysical/StructuralPhysical/StructuralPhysical.remarks.md

 ### Wall

 A `Wall` is a vertical construction element that can enclose or divide spaces.
 Walls are typically vertical or nearly vertical, planar elements, often designed to bear structural loads.
-However, a wall does not have to be load-bearing.

 Classification of `Wall` instances can be achieved via instances of `WallType`. `Wall`s must be contained in `PhysicalModel`s.